This post may contain affiliate links. Please read the disclaimer here.

 Where: Odesa, Odesa Oblast, 65000 Ukraine

 This is a shooting location to be appreciated by the finer film fan.
 Sergei Eisenstein’s cinematic classic Battleship Potemkin used this harbourside staircase to backdrop his groundbreaking montage of a baby carriage propelling down the steps away from a horrified mother.
-So famous, Brazil (1985), The Untouchables (1987) have both parodied this exact scene.
+So famous, Brazil (1985) and The Untouchables (1987) have both parodied this exact scene.
 Eastern Europe doesn’t get a lot of love from Hollywood, unfortunately.
 So, the Potemkin Steps in the Ukrainian city of Odesa is an oddity on this list of famous movie locations.

 Promenade Plantée as seen in Before Sunset (2004)